Labrador vs Golden Retriever: Which Dog Is Right for You?

 • Playful, physical, and sometimes clumsy

 Labs do best in active households that enjoy outdoor activities, training routines, and regular exercise.
-Without enough stimulation, they can become bored or destructive.
+They are wonderful family dogs, but they need enough physical and mental stimulation to stay happy and healthy.

 Dog Breed Guide